microsoft/Quantum/samples/machine-learning/half-moons/README.md

 # Training sequential models with Q\#

 This sample uses Q# and the Microsoft.Quantum.MachineLearning library to train a simple sequential model.
-The model is trained on a half-moon dataset, loaded in C# using the System.Text.Json package, then preprocessed using Q#.
+The model is trained on a half-moon dataset, loaded in C# using the System.Text.Json package or in Python using the `json` module, then preprocessed using Q#.

 ## Prerequisites